 - Compositional simulation

-- PVT implications on surface gathering system and processing decisions
+- PVT implications on pipeline, surface gathering system, and processing units

 Who Should Attend